sjg42/salary_cap_analysis/README.md

 * project 2 - 2022salaries.ipynb - scrapes NFL data from Spotrac.com and creates "TeamSal22.csv"

-* ProSportsSalaryCaps_MLB-NFL.ipynb - takes in data from two csvs above and cleans and loads data to Mongo Client database
+* ProSportsSalaryCaps_MLB-NFL.ipynb - takes in data from two csvs above and cleans and loads data to MongoDB

-* nfl_mlb_caps.csv - MongoClient database consists of salary data from all Professional American NFL and MLB teams across the country for the year of 2022
+* nfl_mlb_caps.csv - The MongoDB database consists of salary data from all Professional American NFL and MLB teams across the country for the year of 2022.
+The data in MongoDB was exported to a csv in order to include the data in this repository.